LineageOS/lineage_wiki/pages/internal/adding_device.md

 * `custom_twrp_link`: A custom TWRP link in case the official recovery doesn't exist for the specific device or doesn't work properly.
 Remove this if not used!
 * `custom_twrp_codename`: If an official TWRP exists for the device, but TWRP uses a different codename, specify the used one here.
 Remove this if not used!
 * `custom_unlock_cmd`: Used if the command to unlock your device via fastboot is different than `fastboot oem unlock`.
 Remove this if not used!
+* `is_ab_device`: Used if device supports a/b partitions to flash custom recovery.
+Remove this if not used!
 * `required_bootloader`: Specify the bootloader versions which are required to install LineageOS.
 If no special requirement exists, remove this line!
 Example:

   ```